jwrpalmer99/indy-downtime/settings.md

 - Change skill/DC when completed.

 ### Success and Failure Lines
-- + Line: add unassigned success or failure lines.
+- `+ Line`: add unassigned success or failure lines.
 - Drag a line onto a group or check to assign it.
 - Unassigned lines act as a fallback when no specific line matches.
 - Double click a line to edit its text.